MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 **WinRM** configuration.

 > [!NOTE]
-> PowerShell 7 will use the existing Windows PowerShell 5.1 endpoint for remoting
+> By default, PowerShell 7 uses the existing Windows PowerShell 5.1 endpoint named
-> connections.
-To update PowerShell 7 to include it own endpoint, run the
+> `Microsoft.PowerShell` for remoting connections.
+To update PowerShell 7 to include its own
-> `Install-PowerShellRemoting.ps1` located in `$PSHOME`.
-For information about connecting to
+> endpoint, run the `Enable-PSRemoting` cmdle.
+For information about connecting to specific
-> specific endpoints, see
+> endpoints, see
 > [WS-Management Remoting in PowerShell Core](/powershell/scripting/learn/remoting/wsman-remoting-in-powershell-core)

 To use Windows PowerShell remoting, the remote computer must be configured for remote management.